ulisseshen/gowebsitebrasil/_content/doc/comment.md

 	// may
 	//     have a `Status` message for error reporting.

-The fix is to indent the wrapped lines.
+A correção é indentar as linhas quebradas.

-Go doc comments do not support nested lists, so gofmt reformats
+Doc comments do Go não suportam listas aninhadas, então o gofmt reformata

 	// Here is a list:
 	//